 Among the variables assessed, foramen magnum breadth demonstrated the greatest separation between male and female centroids (0.538 and -0.534), indicating the strongest discriminative capacity for sex classification.
 This substantial centroid distance suggests that foramen magnum breadth possesses the highest predictive strength among the measured parameters.

-Foramen magnum length also showed notable centroid separation (0.261 and -0.259), reflecting moderate discriminatory ability and supporting its utility as a useful parameter for sex estimation.
+Foramen magnum length also showed notable centroid separation (0.261 and -0.259), reflecting moderate discriminatory ability and supporting its utility as a useful parameter for sex estimation. (numbers should be mentioned one time in the tables or in the text)

 Mastoid length exhibited the smallest centroid separation (0.075 and -0.075), indicating comparatively weaker discriminatory power.
-Although it contributes to sex differentiation, its predictive performance appears lower relative to the foramen magnum measurements.
+Although it contributes to sex differentiation, its predictive performance appears lower relative to the foramen magnum measurements. (numbers should be mentioned one time in the tables or in the text)

 Discussion